Srikalahasti revenue division

-Srikalahasti revenue division is an administrative division in the Tirupati district of the Indian state of Andhra Pradesh.This division headquarters is located at Srikalahasti .It is one of the four revenue divisions in the district and comprises eight mandals.
+Srikalahasti revenue division is an administrative division in the Tirupati district of the Indian state of Andhra Pradesh.This division headquarters is located at Srikalahasti .It is one of the three revenue divisions in the district and comprises eight mandals.
 It was formed on 4 April 2022 along with the newly formed Tirupati district.

 Administration

-The revenue division comprises eight mandals: K. V. B. Puram, Nagalapuram, Narayanavanam, Pichatur, Renigunta, Srikalahasti, Thottambedu, and Yerpedu.
+The revenue division comprises eleven mandals: Balayapalle, Dakkili, K. V. B. Puram, Nagalapuram, Narayanavanam, Pichatur, Renigunta, Srikalahasti, Thottambedu, Venkatagiri and Yerpedu.